 Ok, so you got all your components selected and ready to roll.
 Your parts just arrived and you're bouncing off the walls with excitement just thinking about putting your loop together.
 First things first: tools.
 In addition to your water cooling components, you also need a couple of other tools that will help a lot when putting things together:

 A friend or other semi-educated person willing to help you out.
 Having another pair of hands is extremely helpful when putting everything together.
 Even if they don't have technical skills, somebody standing by with paper towel or a person to hold the flashlight is always good.

 LOTS of paper towel.
 I'm talking an entire roll at the very least.
 Water WILL spill and you will need to clean it up.

 A flashlight.
 Very helpful if you lose a screw or something.
 Sometimes the mounting for certain components can get tricky.

 Screwdrivers and hex keys.
 You should have a good assortment of Phillips and flat screwdrivers.
 Additionally, some components (like some water blocks) use hex screws instead of regular screws.

 A 12 V power supply with enough current to run your pump.
 Because you are going to need to turn in on and off many times, using a PC power supply can get tedious.

-Dykes (wire cutters) for cutting shit and pliers (both needlenose and blunt) for bending, pulling, gripping and breaking shit.
+Dykes (wire cutters) for cutting stuff and pliers (both needlenose and blunt) for bending, pulling, gripping and breaking stuff.